JujuAdams/GameMakerLibraries/CONTRIBUTING.md

 ## Add a new library

-Open up `./libraries.yaml` and plug your new library right in!
+Open up `./libraries.json` and plug your new library right in!

-Libraries are documented in YAML format, but you can look at neighboring library data to see what that looks like.
-There are optional fields that you can add that you might not see in other library's YAML info.
-To find these, use an IDE like VSCode to get hints and auto-completion.
+Libraries are documented in JSON format, but you can look at neighboring library data to see what that looks like.
+There are optional fields that you can add that you might not see in other library's JSON info.

+If you use VS Code to edit, you'll get auto-completion support when adding and editing data to the JSON file!

 ## Add a new tag